-Dr. Fagner M. Rocha is Assistant Professor of Music at Angelo State University where he teaches applied Violin and Viola and directs the ASU Symphony Orchestra and Chamber Strings.
+Dr. Fagner Magrinelli Rocha serves as Assistant Professor of Music at Angelo State University where he teaches violin, viola and directs the ASU Symphony.
 Before his appointment at ASU, Dr. Rocha served as Assistant Professor of Violin at the Universidade Federal de Alagoas in Maceió, Brazil.

 A versatile musician, Dr. Rocha has appeared as a performer, conductor and clinician in concerts and festivals through South and North America, as well as in Europe.
 As an ensemble musician, Dr. Rocha has performed with several orchestras in the United States and Brazil.
 He frequently performs as concertmaster for the Big Spring Symphony and Ballet San Angelo.
 Dr. Rocha also directs the Concho Valley Youth Orchestra and is a constant guest in Texas public schools.
 He has conducted multiple Honors, All-Region and Youth Orchestras around Texas.
 He has also published music and arrangements.
 His most recent project is the musical Lady of Agreda, a collaboration with composer Cynthia Jordan, premiered in the Queensbury Theatre in Houston, TX in 2020.
 His doctoral research, entitled “An Analysis of Violin Sound Spectra with Different Shoulder Rests” was awarded 1st Prize at the 6th Annual Arts and Humanities Research Conference hosted by Texas Tech University.